 When the user wants to retrieve their collateral, they have to pay down the debt in the CDP, plus the Stability fee that continuously accrue on the debt over time.
-The Stability Fee can only be paid in MKR.
+The Stability Fee can only be paid in MKR (or DAI if using the CDP Portal UI).
 Once the user sends the requisite Dai and MKR to the CDP, paying down the debt and Stability Fee, the CDP becomes debt free.

 Step 4: Withdrawing collateral and closing the CDP

 With the Debt and Stability Fee paid down, the CDP user can freely retrieve all or some of their collateral back to their wallet by sending a transaction to Maker.

 Dai currently supports only one type of collateral, Pooled Ether.
 We plan to upgrade Single-Collateral Dai to Multi-Collateral Dai.
 The primary difference is that it will support any number of CDP types.

 Pooled Ether (Temporary mechanism for Single-Collateral Dai)

 At first, Pooled Ether (PETH) will be the only collateral type accepted on Maker.
 Users who wish to open a CDP and generate Dai during the first phase of the Maker Platform need to first obtain PETH.
 This is done instantly and easily on the blockchain by depositing ETH into a special smart contract that pools the ETH from all users, and gives them corresponding PETH in return.